 What is Fret Buzz?

-Fret buzz is the name given to the annoying “buzzing” noise that occurs when a string partially comes into contact with a fret as it is plucked or strummed.
+Fret buzz is the name given to the annoying “buzzing” noise that occurs when a string partially comes into contact with a fret as it is plucked or strummed (not to be confused with string noise from playing).
 As the string vibrates, it strikes the offending fret repeatedly, creating the notorious buzz that most of us hate.

 Interestingly enough, in certain styles of flamenco guitar, fret buzz is actually desirable, although outside of that, it’s usually not an attribute many people put up with, let alone look for.